Game Based Learning Projects

 TrachAcademy Learning Game

-I designed a learning game so that caregivers can learn the procedures and equipment in a safe environment before progressing to the next level of practice.
+I designed a learning game for caregivers to learn the procedures and equipment in a safe environment before progressing to the next level of practice.
 The games uses work shifts as different levels and poses various situations and opportunities for decision-making as the player progresses through levels.

 Photoshop